Harold Brittan: New Bedford Whalers

 In August 1926, Fall River surprisingly released Brittan.
 He quickly signed with the New Bedford Whalers as a player-coach, but retired a few months later when the Whalers sold his contract to the Providence Clamdiggers.
 Apparently, Brittan had become a successful local businessman, owning an automobile dealership, and did not want to move to Providence.

-Fall River Marksmen
+Return to Fall River

-In the Spring of 1927, Brittan decided to return to the field, this time back with the Fall River Marksmen.
-While the Marksmen finished third in the league, they won the 1927 National Challenge Cup, defeating Detroit Holley Carburetor F.C. by a score of 7–0.
+In the spring of 1927, Brittan decided to return to the field, this time back with Fall River While the 'Marksmen' finished third in the league, they won the 1927 National Challenge Cup, defeating Detroit Holley Carburetor F.C. by a score of 7–0.
 Brittan scored one goal in that victory.
-Brittan then played one last complete season with the Marksmen, scoring 16 goals in 28 games, giving him his team record 135 goals in 168 league games during two stints in Fall River.
+Brittan then played one last complete season with the 'Marksmen', scoring 16 goals in 28 games, giving him his team record 135 goals in 168 league games during two stints in Fall River.